adonath/nanogptx/README.md

 ## NanoGPTX Features

-Here are some of the features of this implementation:
+Here are some of the features of the `nanogptx` implementation:

 - 🗄️ **Hierarchical configuration:** I do like hierarchical configuration as long as it is not too deep (3-4 levels max).
-The confiuration system is based on TOML and dataclasses, combined with JAX pytree operations for serialization and deserialization.
+The confiuration system is based on TOML and dataclasses, combined with JAX pytree operations and [dacite](https://github.com/konradhalas/dacite) for serialization and deserialization.
 The configuration requires setting defaults and on I/O it does type coercion to the default type, to catch errors early.
 - 💻 **CLI:** after careful consideration I have decied to support a CLI via [tyro](https://brentyi.github.io/tyro/).
 The code overhead is minimal, as all the configuration is in dataclasses anyway.
 And tyro offers a nice default interface as well as nested commands.
 - ✨ **Abstract evaluation and lazy initialization:** I think it is useful to not fully instantiate a model on creation, but rather instantiate an abstract description of the array shapes, dtypes and shardings.
 This allows for an abstract evaluation which catches shape, dtype and sharding errors early without using any flops.
 - 🗃️ **Minimal provenance:** The implementation supports minimal provenance of model configs, datasets and training.
 This includes logging of which batch is trained on, saving configs in model files and verifying data hashes.